10 Books Every Teacher Should Read

 Both new and experienced educators often try to learn more about their profession in order to improve classroom management and student engagement.
 But with millions of books written on education, where can a teacher start?

-A recent thread on Reddit frequented by teachers asked, “What books should every teacher own?”
+A recent thread on Reddit frequented by teachers asked, “What books should every teacher read?”
 The answers from educators were varied, but several books were mentioned repeatedly, with further recommendations from others.

-Below, we’ve highlighted 10 books that are recommended for teachers in all grades.
+Below, we’ve highlighted 10 books that every teacher should read.
 See more book recommendations here.

 1. The Art of Teaching: Big Ideas, Simple Rules by Alan Haigh